 Transcript Reporting Requirements

-Students' records must be free of failing, conditional, and incomplete grades.
-In addition, records from summer school, study-abroad programs, or special college programs must be submitted in official transcript form with certified English translations, if applicable.
+Records from summer school, study-abroad programs, or special college programs must be submitted in official transcript form with certified English translations, if applicable.
 These records will be considered along with other credentials.

 If you have taken courses on a PASS/FAIL or CREDIT/NO CREDIT basis, you must have grades or written evaluations of your performance sent by the professor of these courses for them to be transferrable.
 If you attend a school that records only PASS/FAIL on your transcript for your first-semester or first-year courses, please request that your grades be released on the transcript sent to our office.
 Due to the competitive nature of Penn's admissions process, it is imperative that we receive either grades or written evaluations.